Ultimate Guide to Driving The Road to Hana, Maui

 Hold your stomach tight, up ahead you have 617 hairpin curves and 56 one-lane bridges.
 You’re going to need a bit of stamina, especially on that long winding road home.
 You’re going to be wishing you could click your heels three times.

-In this Road to Hana guide we’ll share with you the best Road to Hana stops with a few tips for driving the Road to Hana so you can have the best experience possible (this is why we do this so we can use our mistakes to help you have a better experience!)
+In this Road to Hana guide, I have shared with you the best Road to Hana stops with a few tips for driving it, so you can have the best experience possible…

-Ultimate Road to Hana Guide
+Car Rental for Road to Hana

-Driving the Road to Hana, Maui
+jeep Driving the Road to Hana, Maui

 The Road to Hana stops are marked out by Road to Hana mile markers, but these aren’t always clearly marked!